 The LID Authority's action, rendered in writing, shall consist of either:

-A. Approval of the LID permit application based upon determination that the proposed plan meets the standards in Article III and is in compliance with the requirements in the LID Bylaw and regulations;
+A. Approval of the LID permit application based upon a determination that the proposed plan meets the standards in Article III and is in compliance with the requirements in the LID Bylaw and regulations;

 B. Approval of the LID permit application subject to any conditions, modifications or restrictions required by the LID Authority;